falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/supported-fields.md

 Name | Type | Description
 :----|:-----|:-----------
 `proc.exe` | CHARBUF | The first command line argument argv[0] (truncated after 4096 bytes) which is usually the executable name but it could be also a custom string, it depends on what the user specifies.
-This field is collected from the syscalls args or, as a fallback, extracted from /proc/<pid>/cmdline.
+This field is collected from the syscalls args or, as a fallback, extracted from /proc/PID/cmdline.
 `proc.pexe` | CHARBUF | The proc.exe (first command line argument argv[0]) of the parent process.
 `proc.aexe` | CHARBUF | The proc.exe (first command line argument argv[0]) for a specific process ancestor.
 You can access different levels of ancestors by using indices.
 For example, proc.aexe[1] retrieves the proc.exe of the parent process, proc.aexe[2] retrieves the proc.exe of the grandparent process, and so on.
 The current process's proc.exe line can be obtained using proc.aexe[0].
 When used without any arguments, proc.aexe is applicable only in filters and matches any of the process ancestors.
 For instance, you can use `proc.aexe endswith java` to match any process ancestor whose proc.exe ends with the term `java`.
 `proc.exepath` | CHARBUF | The full executable path of the process (it could be truncated after 1024 bytes if read from '/proc').
-This field is collected directly from the kernel or, as a fallback, extracted resolving the path of /proc/<pid>/exe, so symlinks are resolved.
+This field is collected directly from the kernel or, as a fallback, extracted resolving the path of /proc/PID/exe, so symlinks are resolved.
 If you are using eBPF drivers this path could be truncated due to verifier complexity limits. (legacy eBPF kernel version < 5.2) truncated after 24 path components. (legacy eBPF kernel version >= 5.2) truncated after 48 path components. (modern eBPF kernel) truncated after 96 path components.
 `proc.pexepath` | CHARBUF | The proc.exepath (full executable path) of the parent process.
 `proc.aexepath` | CHARBUF | The proc.exepath (full executable path) for a specific process ancestor.
 You can access different levels of ancestors by using indices.
 For example, proc.aexepath[1] retrieves the proc.exepath of the parent process, proc.aexepath[2] retrieves the proc.exepath of the grandparent process, and so on.
 The current process's proc.exepath line can be obtained using proc.aexepath[0].
 When used without any arguments, proc.aexepath is applicable only in filters and matches any of the process ancestors.
 For instance, you can use `proc.aexepath endswith java` to match any process ancestor whose path ends with the term `java`.
 `proc.name` | CHARBUF | The process name (truncated after 16 characters) generating the event (task->comm).
-This field is collected from the syscalls args or, as a fallback, extracted from /proc/<pid>/status.
+Truncation is determined by kernel settings and not by Falco.
+This field is collected from the syscalls args or, as a fallback, extracted from /proc/PID/status.
 The name of the process and the name of the executable file on disk (if applicable) can be different if a process is given a custom name which is often the case for example for java applications.
 `proc.pname` | CHARBUF | The proc.name truncated after 16 characters) of the process generating the event.
 `proc.aname` | CHARBUF | The proc.name (truncated after 16 characters) for a specific process ancestor.
 You can access different levels of ancestors by using indices.
 For example, proc.aname[1] retrieves the proc.name of the parent process, proc.aname[2] retrieves the proc.name of the grandparent process, and so on.
 The current process's proc.name line can be obtained using proc.aname[0].
 When used without any arguments, proc.aname is applicable only in filters and matches any of the process ancestors.
 For instance, you can use `proc.aname=bash` to match any process ancestor whose name is `bash`.
 `proc.args` | CHARBUF | The arguments passed on the command line when starting the process generating the event excluding argv[0] (truncated after 4096 bytes).
-This field is collected from the syscalls args or, as a fallback, extracted from /proc/<pid>/cmdline.
+This field is collected from the syscalls args or, as a fallback, extracted from /proc/PID/cmdline.
 `proc.cmdline` | CHARBUF | The concatenation of `proc.name + proc.args` (truncated after 4096 bytes) when starting the process generating the event.
 `proc.pcmdline` | CHARBUF | The proc.cmdline (full command line (proc.name + proc.args)) of the parent of the process generating the event.
 `proc.acmdline` | CHARBUF | The full command line (proc.name + proc.args) for a specific process ancestor.
 You can access different levels of ancestors by using indices.
 For example, proc.acmdline[1] retrieves the full command line of the parent process, proc.acmdline[2] retrieves the proc.cmdline of the grandparent process, and so on.
 The current process's full command line can be obtained using proc.acmdline[0].
 When used without any arguments, proc.acmdline is applicable only in filters and matches any of the process ancestors.
 For instance, you can use `proc.acmdline contains base64` to match any process ancestor whose command line contains the term base64.
 `proc.cmdnargs` | UINT64 | The number of command line args (proc.args).
-`proc.cmdlenargs` | UINT64 | The total count of characters / length of the comamnd line args (proc.args) combined excluding whitespaces between args.
+`proc.cmdlenargs` | UINT64 | The total count of characters / length of the command line args (proc.args) combined excluding whitespaces between args.
 `proc.exeline` | CHARBUF | The full command line, with exe as first argument (proc.exe + proc.args) when starting the process generating the event.
-`proc.env` | CHARBUF | The environment variables of the process generating the event.
+`proc.env` | CHARBUF | The environment variables of the process generating the event as concatenated string 'ENV_NAME=value ENV_NAME1=value1'.
+Can also be used to extract the value of a known env variable, e.g. proc.env[ENV_NAME].
+`proc.aenv` | CHARBUF | [EXPERIMENTAL] This field can be used in three flavors: (1) as a filter checking all parents, e.g. 'proc.aenv contains xyz', which is similar to the familiar 'proc.aname contains xyz' approach, (2) checking the `proc.env` of a specified level of the parent, e.g. 'proc.aenv[2]', which is similar to the familiar 'proc.aname[2]' approach, or (3) checking the first matched value of a known ENV_NAME in the parent lineage, such as 'proc.aenv[ENV_NAME]' (across a max of 20 ancestor levels).
+This field may be deprecated or undergo breaking changes in future releases.
+Please use it with caution.
 `proc.cwd` | CHARBUF | The current working directory of the event.
 `proc.loginshellid` | INT64 | The pid of the oldest shell among the ancestors of the current process, if there is one.
 This field can be used to separate different user sessions, and is useful in conjunction with chisels like spy_user.
 `proc.tty` | UINT32 | The controlling terminal of the process.
 0 for processes without a terminal.
 `proc.pid` | INT64 | The id of the process generating the event.
 `proc.ppid` | INT64 | The pid of the parent of the process generating the event.
 `proc.apid` | INT64 | The pid for a specific process ancestor.
 You can access different levels of ancestors by using indices.
 For example, proc.apid[1] retrieves the pid of the parent process, proc.apid[2] retrieves the pid of the grandparent process, and so on.
 The current process's pid can be obtained using proc.apid[0].
-When used without any arguments, proc.acmdline is applicable only in filters and matches any of the process ancestors.
+When used without any arguments, proc.apid is applicable only in filters and matches any of the process ancestors.
 For instance, you can use `proc.apid=1337` to match any process ancestor whose pid is equal to 1337.
 `proc.vpid` | INT64 | The id of the process generating the event as seen from its current PID namespace.
 `proc.pvpid` | INT64 | The id of the parent process generating the event as seen from its current PID namespace.
 `proc.sid` | INT64 | The session id of the process generating the event.